jakelandis/javaStack/README.md

 This is also provides an example of using Gradle with Kotlin DSL to build the project and use of SLF4J with logback for logging.

-There is still much more that can be done with this setup and I have used these components as the basic stack in many different production systems with good success.
+There is still much more that can be done with this setup and this is just a starting point.